 Plant Seeds Now for a Tasty Fall Harvest

-It’s already August, and believe it or not, fall is just around the corner.
-Many gardeners let their gardens just peter out at the end of the season, but now is the perfect time to plant seeds for another wave of tasty veggies in September, October and beyond.
-Here’s what to plant right now for a fall harvest.
+Unfortunately, many gardeners let their gardens peter out at the end of the season.
+But late summer and early fall is the perfect time to plant seeds for another wave of tasty veggies in September, October and beyond.

 Why You Should Grow a Fall Food Garden